Christopher-Schulze/Supscriptchain/README.md

 The repository also contains a simple Next.js application under [`frontend/`](frontend/).
 Follow the instructions in [`frontend/README.md`](frontend/README.md) to run the interface.

+## CI/CD

+Automated workflows under `.github/workflows` handle contract and frontend deployments.
+Secrets provide all required keys.

+- **deploy-testnet.yml** deploys to Sepolia on pushes to `main` or via "Run workflow".
+- **deploy-mainnet.yml** deploys to mainnet when a version tag `v*.*.*` is pushed.
+- **deploy-frontend.yml** builds the Next.js app and deploys it to Vercel.
+- **release.yml** packages contracts, subgraph and frontend builds into a GitHub release.

+Example environment variables are listed in `deploy.env.example`.
+See `vercel.json.example` for a basic rewrite setup.

 ## License